Brightify/Reactant/README.md

 ## Installation

 Reactant is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your test target in your Podfile:

 ```ruby
 pod 'Reactant'